 Crosstown Conversations was conceived during recovery from Katrina to foster dialogue between neighborhoods that were pointing fingers at each other.
 Over the ensuing years we expanded our focus to help our audience to learn more about our creative community and economy, environmental, urban, and economic development issues.
 We are a news conversation show, and have had over 1000 guests.
 We publish a newsletter to advance the radio show that e-publishes the day before our show that has a loyal following among the 13,000 people who receive it.
 We love our audience at WBOK1230 AM, and believe “people are talking about us” and that we foster a growing dialogue to the benefit of our entire city.

 Saturday School is a weekly wonder hour with dynamic, complicated, and outspoken women of color.
 Hosted by Kira Orange Jones, Board of Elementary Secondary Education Representative, and Avione Brown Pichon, local education leader and attorney, the show tackles not only NOLA public education, but also local and national current events through the lens of the often missing voice of women of color.
 At Saturday School, the curriculum is global, but the lessons are right in front of you… Sit down and learn something with us.
-Class is in session, every Saturday from 10:30am-11:30am, starting Spring 2020.
+Class is in session, every Saturday at 10:00am

 Change Your Water